ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 \end{tabular}
 \

-Note: this is just based on the amount of logic gates each method uses (unless there is a tie, in which case speed is used), however the amount of time it takes for the system to update might also matter depending on the situation, in which case on average the fastest is the general method, followed by the binary method and lastly the base 10 method (in the 1-way version the binary and base 10 positions must be swapped)
+Note: this is just based on the amount of logic gates each method uses (unless there is a tie, in which case speed is used), however the amount of time it takes for the system to update might also matter depending on the situation, in which case on average the fastest is the general circuit, followed by the binary method and lastly the base 10 method (in the 1-way version the binary and base 10 positions must be swapped)

 \clearpage